core-api/core-api/docs/specification/encoding.md

 **The standard JSON primitives are represented as usual.**

-* These are Object, Array, String, Number, `true`, `false` and `null`.
+* These are Object, Array, String, Integer, Number, `true`, `false` and `null`.

+---

+### Handling unexpected types

+* Several of the Object structures described above indicate a required type for an element.
+When the value type is not as expected, the value SHOULD be ignored, and the indicated default value used instead.

-* Any Object with a "\_type" key that is not "document", "link" or "error" indicates an unknown type.
-The "\_type" key and any "\_meta" key are to be removed from the normal parse flow, and the element is to be treated by the client as a standard Object.
+* Any Object with a `"_type"` key that is not `"document"`, `"link"` or `"error"` is invalid.
+The `"_type"` key and any `"_meta"` key are to be removed from the normal parse flow, and the element is to be treated by the client as a standard Object.

+---

+### Escaping reserved keys

+The object keys `"_type"` and `"_meta"` are reserved, and should not be included in the standard parsing of key-value contents of Document or Object types.

+Core JSON ensures that the reserved `"_type"` and `"_meta"` are still valid literal keys, by providing escaping and unescaping rules as detailed below.

+#### Escaping reserved keys during encoding

+When any object key matching the regular expression `/[\_]+(type|meta)/` is encountered, it MUST be escaped by pre-pending an additional underscore character.

+#### Unescaping reserved keys during decoding

+When any object key matching the regular expression `/_[\_]+(type|meta)/` is encountered, it MUST be unescaped by removing the leading underscore character.

 ---